PC(USA) online discussion explores anti-Asian racism and what the church can do about it

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Advocacy & Social Justice, Peace & Justice, Racial Equity, Special Offerings
+Categories: Advocacy & Social Justice, Peace & Justice, Racial Justice, Special Offerings

 Tags: anti-asian racism, compassion peace & justice, coronavirus, covid at the margins, covid-19, Presbyterian Committee on the Self-Development of People, Racial Equity & Women’s Intercultural Ministries, rev. dr. alonzo johnosn, rev. laura cheifetz, vanderbilt divinity school

-Ministries: Racial Equity & Women’s Intercultural Ministries, Gender & Racial Justice, Presbyterian Committee on the Self-Development of People, Compassion, Peace and Justice, Special Offerings
+Ministries: Racial Equity & Women’s Intercultural Ministries, Gender, Racial and Intercultural Justice, Presbyterian Committee on the Self-Development of People, Compassion, Peace and Justice, Special Offerings